 - 1.5 The budget submissions of the GLA and its functional bodies were consolidated in the Mayor's Consultation Budget 2025-26 ("Consultation Budget"), which was published in December 2024 for public consultation and scrutiny by the London Assembly. - 1.6 The Mayor considered the outcomes and recommendations from the consultation process, and published his Draft Consolidated Budget 2025-26 ("Draft Budget") in January 2025 for consideration by the London Assembly on 23 January.
-At the 23 January meeting no amendments to the Mayor's draft consolidated budget proposals were passed. - 1.7 The Mayor now publishes this document, his Final Draft Consolidated Budget 2025-26 ("Final Draft Budget"), which includes his final Draft Capital Spending Plan.
+At the 23 January meeting no amendments to the Mayor's draft consolidated budget proposals were passed. - 1.7 The Mayor published his Final Draft Consolidated Budget 2025-26 ("Final Draft Budget") in February 2025 for consideration by the London Assembly on 25 February.
+At the 25 February meeting no amendments to the Mayor's final draft consolidated budget proposals were passed.